 Apps on Windows have gotten better.
 But every once in a while, you’ll stumble upon a really useful mobile app that hasn’t made its way to PC yet.
 If it runs on Android, though, there’s good news.
 With the help of third-party software, you can probably run it on your Windows computer.
 On the other hand, if you’re running a Chromebook, you may want to check out our dedicated guide to installing Android apps on Chrome OS.

-Unfortunately, getting apps from your phone or tablet to your PC isn’t as easy as installing a Windows program, though Microsoft could be working on an option to bring Android app mirroring in Windows 10.
+Unfortunately, getting apps from your phone or tablet to your PC isn’t as easy as installing a Windows program.
+Although Microsoft is beta testing Android app mirroring in Windows 10, this still isn’t running the physical app on your machine.
 There are a number of ways to do it, however, ranging from emulators to dual-booting.
 To help simplify things, we’ve compiled a comprehensive guide on what software and utilities you need to install Android apps on almost any Windows computer.

 The Bluestacks App Player is one of the most robust Android emulators around, allowing you to run games and apps on Android 7.1.2 (Nougat) on your Windows desktop.
 It boasts a custom-designed interface that makes it easy to toggle emulation settings and launch apps and “Layercake” technology that uses hardware accelerators to improve the performance of Android games in Windows.
 If you have a Facebook or Twitch account and a PC with more than 8GB of RAM, you can even broadcast apps and games directly from the Bluestacks window.

-It’s important to note that while Bluestacks is free, an optional subscription ($2 per month) enables premium support and exclusive offers from app developers.
+It’s important to note that while Bluestacks is free, an optional subscription ($4 per month or 40$ per year) enables premium support and exclusive offers from app developers.
 Here’s how to install Bluestacks to your computer’s hard drive:

 Step 1: Download the installer from the official Bluestacks website.